Thiantakoon/webdev-js-intro-final/README.md

 All elements that will be referenced in `app.js` will have an id.
 Read through `index.html` and take note of which elements you will be referencing.

-If you get stuck, write psuedocode and break the game's functionality and logic into smaller pieces.
+If you get stuck, write pseudocode and break the game's functionality and logic into smaller pieces.

 - [ ] The span with the id of `guess-message` should output whether the guess is too high, too low, if the player won, or if the player lost.
 - [ ] The span with the id of `current-guess` should output the guess that was just submitted.